 The definition of a switch is someone who enjoys engaging in both Dominant and submissive roles, or both topping and bottoming.
 But what does that mean exactly?
-Well, the answer is: it depends.
+Well, the answer is: it depends on each individual dynamic.
 Here are some aspects about switching:

 - You may enjoy switching, but prefer a specific role.

 - Some couples switch as a way of taking turns

 - As your life changes, you may switch to fulfill an emotional need

 Some or all of these points may apply to you.
 That doesn’t mean you have to label yourself a switch (unless you want to).
 Choose the BDSM identity that makes you feel the most comfortable.